MicrosoftDocs/xamarin-docs/docs/essentials/share.md

 <string>This app needs access to photos gallery for saving photos and videos.</string>
 ```

-Ensure that you update the `<string>` in each to a description specific for your app as it will be shown to your users.
+Ensure that you update the `<string>` in each to a text that's specific for your app, because it will be shown to your users.

 # [Android](#tab/android)